gregadamski/espnow/README.md

 This repository contains a collection of arduino sketches that allow using espnow in a networked enviornment.
 The project cosists of 3 main parts:

-- sender
+- sender_8266

-The sender is a low powerded device that performs an action on a timer (or a user request) and sends the results to the receiver
+The sender is a low powered device that performs an action on a timer (or a user request) and sends the results to the receiver

 - receiver receives messages from senders and packages them as serial messages, which are sent to esp_server